 "All grief is," she said, "is sadness related to the loss of something."

 I stared at her for a few minutes, thinking about what she had said.
 She talked more about what grief is and isn't and about loss and endings.
 I half-listened.
 I couldn't stop thinking about what she said about sadness and loss.
 She asked me how I felt about my son coming out, and I looked up.

 "Grief," she said.
 "It's okay to grieve.
 You lost your daughter."

 I thought my sadness was about the loss of my daughter.
 It turns out it wasn't.

-It took me years of therapy and a lot of self-reflection to recognize that what I was grieving was the loss of the idea of having a daughter.
+It took me years of therapy and a lot of self-reflection to recognize that I was grieving the loss of the idea of having a daughter.
 And that was a dream that had started in my childhood.
 As the oldest daughter of four brothers, I always dreamed of having a sister.
 When my youngest brother was born, that dream died.
 Eventually, I replaced it with the dream of having a daughter one day.

 I lived with that dream for 18.5 years, or so I thought.
 When Leo came out as transgender, that dream died.
 My body re-lived all the disappointment of learning my youngest brother was a boy and the pain of never having a sister.
 I grieved more than just the loss of my daughter.
 I mourned the sister I never had and the childhood I always wanted.

 My grief was multifaceted and layered and about me, not my child.

 That realization was not easy to come by.
 It took a lot of work to get to that place.
 Uncovering the source of my sadness generated more grief, which gutted me.
 I learned that setbacks are part of the healing process.
 We have to face what we are grieving to move forward.